-Holds a current personnel service license or teaching license from Oregon Teacher Standards and Practices Commission;
+- Holds a current personnel service license or teaching license from Oregon Teacher Standards and Practices Commission, or…

-Has been licensed by the Oregon Board of Psychologist Examiners;
+- Has been licensed by the Oregon Board of Psychologist Examiners, or…

-Has met the publisher’s qualifications for purchase, AND evidence of purchase of at least one test from the list of approved tests;
+- Has met the publisher’s qualifications for purchase AND evidence of purchase of at least one test from the list of approved tests, or…

-Provides evidence of satisfactory completion of a graduate course in which test administration and interpretation is included in the objective;
+- Provides evidence of satisfactory completion of a graduate course in which test administration and interpretation is included in the objective, or…

 A neutral person means an individual selected by the parent or guardian of the child to be taught at home who has no relationship by bloodline or marriage to the child.

 If you feel you meet both of these important criteria and wish to test home school students in Oregon, it is suggested that you register with Oregon Department of Education.